kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 ## Checking Data Type

 Python makes it easy for programmers to create variables.
 But this comes at a cost that programmers do not ask the question, "What kind of data is this?".
 When you create a variable, binds the data dynamically and does not require you to specify the type of the data.
 However, Python 3.6 onwards allows programmers to specify the data type as a kind of **annotation** to be checked by other programs.
+We will use the type annotation supported by Python 3.11.
 You can specify the previous variable as follows.

 ```python
 world_index: int = 1